reduxjs/redux/docs/tutorials/essentials/part-1-overview-concepts.md

 // {value: 3}
 ```

 We can say that **Redux reducers reduce a set of actions (over time) into a single state**.
-The difference is that with `Array.reduce()` it happens all at once, and with Redux, it happens over the lifetime of your running app.
+The difference is that `Array.reduce()` makes reducing of a set of actions happen all at once, while Redux makes sure that it happens over the lifetime of a running app.

 </DetailedExplanation>

 #### Store

-The current Redux application state lives in an object called the **store** .
+The current Redux application state lives in an object called the **store**.

-The store is created by passing in a reducer, and has a method called `getState` that returns the current state value:
+The store is created by passing in a reducer and has a method called `getState` that returns the current state value.

 ```js
 import { configureStore } from '@reduxjs/toolkit'